Moving the mouse cursor over the top of the page will display the menu bar.

 This page contains media that is intended to start playback automatically on opening.
 This may include sound.
 Your browser is blocking automated playback.
 Please click here to start media.

 Referencing the animal kingdom, Thomas Ballhausen’s twelve literary texts create an imaginary zoological scenario.
-Based on Stomachion, the 14-part mathematical mind game, Elena Peytchinska’s digital drawings develop a network – a theoretical animal (Origamion) that moves through the book space with the folding action.
-Its lines, which should be understood as a boundary as well as an extension of language, interweave with the text as they move through the book.
-Literature and drawing enter into a dialogue – an atlas of language art manifests in a new order.
-In this way, FAUNA can be experienced as a thinking space that is to be opened – without, however, interfering with the readability of this artistic enterprise; drawings and text meet as actors on the stage of the book space.
+Elena Peytchinska’s digital drawings, based on Stomachion, the 14-part mathematical mind game, develop a network—a theoretical animal (Origamion) that navigates the book space through acts of folding.
+Its lines, understood both as boundaries and extensions of language, interweave with the text as they traverse the book.
+Literature and drawing enter into a dynamic dialogue—an atlas of language art emerges in a new order.
+In this way, FAUNA becomes a thinking space to be opened—without compromising the readability of this artistic enterprise.
+Drawings and text meet as actors on the stage of the book-space.

 With contributions by Ferdinand Schmatz, Marcus Steinweg, Alexander Damianisch